PDA

 Several features appear in both ADHD and demand avoidance, and the behavioural surface can be identical even when the underlying driver is different.

 • Executive function difficulties are central to both.
-ADHD involves well-documented deficits in task initiation, working memory, planning, and cognitive flexibility.
-Demand avoidance also involves task avoidance, though the mechanism differs.
 From the outside, the child who can't begin homework looks the same regardless of whether the barrier is executive dysfunction or anxiety-driven avoidance.

 • Emotional dysregulation is prominent in both.
-PDA-identified children scored significantly higher than both autism and conduct problems groups on emotional symptoms in the O'Nions comparison study.
-ADHD emotional dysregulation, characterised by irritability, frustration intolerance, and mood lability, is now recognised as a core feature of ADHD, not merely a comorbidity.
+PDA-identified children scored significantly higher than both autism and conduct problems groups on emotional symptoms.
+ADHD emotional dysregulation, characterised by irritability, frustration intolerance, and mood lability, is now recognised as a core feature of ADHD.

 • Impulsivity creates particular confusion.
 A child with ADHD who acts before thinking when told to tidy their room may look defiant rather than impulsive.
 A child with PDA who uses elaborate social strategies to avoid a task may appear distracted rather than anxious.